kamikat/moshi-jsonapi/README.md

 }

 dependencies {
-    implementation 'com.squareup.moshi:moshi:1.4.0'
+    implementation 'com.squareup.moshi:moshi:1.4.0'                        // required, peer dependency to moshi implementation 'moe.banana:moshi-jsonapi:<version>'                    // required, core library
-    implementation 'moe.banana:moshi-jsonapi:<version>'
+    implementation 'moe.banana:moshi-jsonapi-retrofit-converter:<version>' // optional, for retrofit
 }
 ```

-For library version >= 3.6, moshi is removed from runtime dependencies of the library to become a peer dependency.
+For library version >= 3.5, moshi is removed from runtime dependencies of the library to become a peer dependency.

 Use snapshot version: